Khao Man Gai

 - In a small pan, cook chicken skin over medium heat until the fat completely renders out.
 What you get is delicious, crispy chicken skin.
 Once they're cooked set aside to cool and eat 'em!
 They’re your reward for making it this far!
 Keep the rendered fat in the pan, you’ll need it later for the rice.

 - Time to cook the bird!
 Place ingredients labeled under 'chicken carcass' inside the body of the chicken.
 Next, in a large pot, add water, salt, sugar, garlic, ginger, pandan leaves and bring it to a boil.

 - Once you get a rolling boil and can get that lovely smell of pandan permeating your kitchen, add the chicken and bring to a boil again.
 Reduce the heat to medium-high (you want a soft boil) and cook for 45 mins, covered.
 When it’s done, turn off heat and keep pot covered.
-Tip: Set a timer for 45 mins so will not you forget
+Tip: Set a timer for 45 minutes

 - Once the chicken has been cooking for 30 mins, get started on the rice.
 Clean 2 cups of jasmine rice as instructed on the package.
 Drain well and place rice into rice cooker.

 - In the pan containing the rendered chicken fat, turn the heat to medium-high.
 Once the pan gets hot enough, add garlic, shallots, ginger, galangal and pandan leaves.
 Stir every 20 seconds, until you achieve a golden brown color and fragrant smell.

 - Add the mixture to the rice cooker and mix well until every grain of rice is coated.
 Add chicken stock from the pot of poached chicken that is still cooking (the stock has to be boiling hot when you add it to the rice cooker)to the rice cooker.
 Set rice cooker to 'COOK'.